Annette Meeks: Biography

 Meeks pursued a degree at the University of Minnesota in Minneapolis, and also graduated from the American Campaign Academy in Washington, D.C.
-She served as deputy chief of staff for House Speaker Newt Gingrich during his time in office.
-She later served as chief executive officer of the Center of the American Experiment, a conservative think tank, and as the vice chair of the Republican Party of Minnesota.
+She was deputy chief of staff for House Speaker Newt Gingrich during his time in office.
+She later was chief executive officer of the Center of the American Experiment, a conservative think tank, and as the vice chair of the Republican Party of Minnesota.
 She is the founder and CEO of the Freedom Foundation of Minnesota.

 Meeks was appointed to Minnesota's Metropolitan Council in 2003 by Governor Tim Pawlenty.
 She was reappointed to a second four-year term in 2007.
-She served as vice chair of the Council's Community Development and Transportation Committees.
+She was vice chair of the Council's Community Development and Transportation Committees.
 She is no longer a member of the Met Council.

 On April 28, 2010, state representative and gubernatorial candidate Tom Emmer named Meeks as his running mate.
 It was noted that she had previously argued that the position of lieutenant governor should be abolished.